 - “Dirt” in your sitemap

-To optimize crawl efficiency (You guessed it!) do the opposite of the factors that negatively affect crawling and indexing.
+To optimize crawl efficiency, do the opposite of the factors that negatively affect crawling and indexing.
 Here's how to discover areas to improve.

 Just as server errors or slow server responses can reduce your crawl rate limit, a quick-responding server can improve your crawl rate limit.
 An increased crawl rate limit allows more connections to crawl your site.

-Note: You can increase the “Crawl Rate Limit” in Google Search Console.
-However, although reducing it lessens crawling of your site, increasing it doesn’t necessarily increase crawling.
+💡 TIP: You can increase the “Crawl Rate Limit” in the Google Search Console.
+However, although reducing it lessens the crawling of your site, increasing it doesn’t necessarily increase crawling.

 Keeping a clean sitemap and updated directives in your robots.txt file reduces crawl budget waste on pages not intended for search results.
 Search parameter URLs count toward your crawl budget if you don't specify otherwise, which can keep bots from crawling more important pages on your site.